jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 var config = "fs.azure.account.key." + storageAccountName + ".blob.core.windows.net"

 ```
-Then If storage is not yet mounted we mount it
+Then if storage is not yet mounted we do it.

 ```
 val myMountPoint = "/mnt/myblob"